1965 Records: NME Presents: Independent Thinking

 On 11 November 2006, 1965 Records were given their first push into the public eye.
 Music publication NME released a covermount CD with the magazine, titled "NME Presents: Independent Thinking".
 It contained a number of unreleased tracks by bands signed to the label, such as The Law, The Draytones and Ripchord.
 The CD was headed by The View, who contributed with a rare live version of "Screamin' n Shoutin'" at Abertay University.

 Commercial success

 1965 Records gained their first major chart hit with the release of The View's "Same Jeans", which peaked at #3 in the UK Singles Chart on 22 January 2007.
 One week later, the band would also give the label their first number one album with their debut album Hats Off to the Buskers on 29 January 2007.

 Throughout 16–27 May 2007, 1965 Records took part in a joint tour with fellow record label Deltasonic named "The Sonic65 Tour".
 The tour featured Deltasonic artist Candie Payne and 1965 band The Draytones playing in a number of locations across the UK, including King Tut's Wah Wah Hut in Glasgow as well as the 100 Club in London.

-1965 Records was re-launched in 2015.
+Relaunch

+Around 2011, Sony BMG / Columbia shut the label down for commercial reasons.

+1965 Records was re-launched in 2015: "thanks to a slightly boozy agreement concocted with [PIAS]’s Jason Rackham, 1965 is back, fully independent, with Endeacott once more at the helm."